-Paul Klee’s first solo show in America opened in 1924 inside a posh gallery on 57th Street in Manhattan, two blocks south of Central Park.
-In The New York Sun, art critic Henry McBride reviewed the show:
+Paul Klee’s first solo show in the United States opened in 1924 at a posh gallery on 57th Street in Manhattan, two blocks south of Central Park.
+Art critic Henry McBride reviewed the show in The New York Sun —

 The charm of his color and the delicacy of his lines attract many to him.
 But what does Klee say?
 Ah, that is the question!
 Is it only something whimsical, or beneath the whimsicality is it something profound?

 Good question.
 The best way to answer it, I think, is to follow the advice of author Lewis Carroll: “Begin at the beginning and go on till you come to the end: then stop.”

 Klee’s story begins at the Academy of Fine Arts in Munich, Germany.
 After graduation, he traveled around Europe studying the Old Masters, the Impressionists, and the Cubists.
 He spent weeks in Robert Delaunay’s studio discussing complementary color theory.